andreyorst/fnl-http/doc/http/client.md

 - `follow-redirects?` - whether to follow redirects automaticaally.
   Defaults to `true`.
 - `max-redirects` - how many redirects to follow.
+- `query-params` - a table of query parameters to append to the `url`.

 Several options available for the `as` key: